How Good is your Explanation? Algorithmic Stability Measures to Assess the Quality of Explanations for Deep Neural Networks: Experiments

-The procedure introduced in \ref{methodology} requires to define a distance between two explanations from the same sample.
-Since the proper interpretation method is to rank the features most sensitive to the model's decision, it seems natural to consider the Spearman rank correlation \cite{spearman1904measure} to compare the similarity between explanations.
-Several works provide theoretical and experimental arguments in line with this choice \cite{ghorbani2017interpretation, adebayo2018sanity, tomsett2019sanity}.
-However, it is important to note that the visual similarity problem is still on open problem.
-We conduct two sanity check on several candidates distances to ensure they could respond to the problem.
-The distances tested are : 1-Wasserstein distance (the Earth mover distance from \cite{flamary2017pot}) , Sørensen–Dice \cite{dice1945} coefficient, Spearman rank correlation, SSIM \cite{ssim2004}, $\ell_1$ and $\ell_2$ norms.
+\paragraph{Distance over explanations} The procedure introduced in section~\ref{methodology} requires to define a distance between two explanations derived for the same sample.
+Since a feature attribution consists of ranking the features most sensitive to the predictor's decision, it seems natural to consider the Spearman rank correlation~\cite{spearman1904measure} to compare the similarity between explanations.
+Several authors have provided theoretical and experimental arguments in line with this choice~\cite{ghorbani2017interpretation, adebayo2018sanity, tomsett2019sanity}.
+However, it is important to note that the problem of measuring similarity between explanations is still an open problem.
+We conduct two sanity checks: spatial correlation, and noise test on several candidates distances to ensure they could respond to the problem.
+The distances tested were built from: 1-Wasserstein distance (the Earth mover distance from~\cite{flamary2017pot}), Sørensen–Dice~\cite{dice1945} coefficient, Spearman rank correlation, SSIM~\cite{ssim2004}, and $\ell_1$ and $\ell_2$ norms.
+In line with prior work, we chose to use one minus the absolute value of the Spearman rank correlation (see~\ref{ap:distances} for more details).